Italian version

 In these courses grammar is used to aid communicative activities.

-NEXT SESSION OF COMMUNICATION COURSES: JULY 2025
+NEXT SESSION OF COMMUNICATION COURSES: JULY 2025 REGISTRATION FROM MAY 26 TO JUNE 8

 Course recipients - check if you can attend these courses